FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/8-Hydraulic.rst

 Step 5(i): Import Rating Tables
 +++++++++++++++++++++++++++++++++

-- From the ``Culverts Tables`` folder, select all files except CULV_009.txt and CULV_122.txt and import.
+- From the ``Culverts Tables`` folder, select all files  and import except CULV_009.txt and CULV_122.txt.
 - Only rating tables that match existing structure names will be applied.

 .. image:: ../img/shg/8/shg_hydaulic010.png